emeibech/tarnished-soul/src/content/post/radahn.md

 ---
-publishDate: 2025-01-12T00:00:00Z
+publishDate: 2025-01-19T00:00:00Z
-title: 'Starscourge Radahn: The Celestial Conqueror of the Lands Between'
+title: 'Radahn Lore: The Celestial Conqueror of the Lands Between'
-excerpt: A towering figure in the mythos of the Lands Between, Starscourge Radahn symbolizes ambition and martial prowess.
+excerpt: A towering figure in the mythos of the Lands Between, Radahn symbolizes ambition and martial prowess.
 Born into a lineage of power, Radahn's mastery of gravity magic and his quest for lordship have etched his name into the annals of Elden Ring lore.
 image: ~/assets/images/radahn/radahn.webp
 category: Elden Ring
 tags: